ogiewon/Hubitat/Drivers/logitech-harmony-hub-parent.src/README.md

 - v0.1.20201228 - Fixed Null division issue caused in the 11-23-2020 release
 - v0.1.20210425 - Corected data type of custom attributes
 - v0.1.20210702 - Added Presence Capability to indicate whether or not the connection to the Harmony Hub is 'present' or 'not present'
+- v0.1.20210725 - Improved log.debug handling
+**- v0.1.20221230 - BREAKING CHANGE: Modified to use Hubitat built-in "Generic Component" child drivers, for HomeKit compatibility.
+BREAKING CHANGE!**

+**WARNING - v0.1.20221230 is a BREAKING code change.
+DO NOT UPGRADE to this new version unless you are willing to spend the time to start anew with your Hamony Hub integration with Hubitat.
+This new version now uses Hubitat's built-in Generic Component Switch driver, which has the benefit of allowing the Child Activitiy Switch devices to show up in the new Hubitat HomeKit integration. **

 **Instructions For Use**